FouziH/introduction-to-control-flow/README.md

             If we want to add an element at the end of the ArrayList, we will call add() method to add an index/element.

+## ArrayList Size

+            To get the length of an ArrayList, we need to use the size() method to get the length.